UnbelievableLion/LinuxSound/Karaoke/MP3+G/Swingsongtable.md

 	}
     }
     /**
-     * play a song by printing its file path to standard out.
+     * "play" a song by printing its file path to standard out.
      * Can be used in a pipeline this way
      */
     public void playSong() {